vxj9800/mae3185Notes/appnA/sec01/armToolchain.md

     ```bash
     $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
     ```
-- Follow the images below to add Homebrew to the `PATH` enironment.
+- Once 'Homebrew' is installed, it may ask you to perform some extra steps.
+Generally, these steps correspond to adding 'Homebrew' to the `PATH` environment.
+Following images show the steps I was asked to perform.
     ````{tab-set}
     ```{tab-item} 1
     ![1](./figs/mac/brewExportPath/1.png)